smathys/microservices-kubernetes/PITCHME.md

 - Focus on small functions
 - Independent deployment of releases
-- Docker-image: deployment of release means config uses new version of Docker-Image
+- Deployment of release means pod starting with new Docker-Image version
 - Zero downtime deployment
 - Usage of Kafka:
-  - dead-letter-que
+  - dead-letter-queue
   - measure metrics on Kafka queues
   - replay journeys in different environments
-  - retention time 30 days
 - Build own pragmatic Liquibase approach for Cassandra

 ---